ceph/ceph/doc/start/quick-rgw.rst

 RGW's ``user:subuser`` tuple maps to the ``tenant:user`` tuple expected by Swift.

-.. important:: RGW's Swift authentication service only supports built-in Swift authentication (``-V 1.0``) at this point.
-There is currently no way to make RGW authenticate users via OpenStack Identity Service (Keystone).
+.. note:: RGW's Swift authentication service only supports built-in Swift authentication (``-V 1.0``) at this point.
+See `RGW Configuration`_ for Keystone integration details.

 Enable SSL